 • a slight acceleration of ESR is a sign of immune inflammation;

-• a decrease in hemoglobin is a manifestation of relative anemia caused by an increase in BCC due to a decrease in renal filtration.
+• a decrease in hemoglobin is a manifestation of relative anemia caused by an increase in blood volume due to a decrease in renal filtration.

-Symptoms identified during the interpretation of CBC results are nonspecific and occur in many diseases.
-Nevertheless, a complete blood count helps the doctor make the correct diagnosis as part of a comprehensive examination.
+Symptoms identified when interpreting the results of a CBC are nonspecific and occur in many diseases.
+However, a general blood test helps the doctor make the correct diagnosis as part of a comprehensive examination.

 Biochemical analysis

-A biochemical blood test, or LHC, is a test that detects signs of nephrotic syndrome against a background of glomerular inflammation.
+A biochemical blood test, or BAC, is a test that can identify signs of nephrotic syndrome against the background of glomerular inflammation.
 It is manifested by hypoproteinemia and hypoalbuminemia - a decrease in the concentration of total protein and albumin in the blood.
 It is this process that leads to the development of oncotic edema in patients with glomerulonephritis.

-In addition, with the help of a biochemical blood test, the development of chronic renal failure can be diagnosed.
+In addition, using a biochemical blood test, the development of chronic renal failure can be diagnosed.
 It is manifested by an increase in the level of urea and creatinine in the blood.

 The autoimmune nature of glomerular inflammation can be confirmed by determining the components of the complement system.
-An important role in the pathogenesis of glomerulonephritis is played by the C3 component, therefore, at the peak of the disease, its moderate decrease is observed.
+The C3 component plays an important role in the pathogenesis of glomerulonephritis, so at the peak of the disease its moderate decrease is observed.

 Table: Changes in blood tests for glomerulonephritis